 We conduct our research and development in a 10,200 square foot facility in The Woodlands, Texas, which includes an approximately 800 square foot suite of three rooms for the manufacture of T-cell therapies.
-We believe our current facility should have the capacity to support a U.S. pivotal Phase III trial for the development of Tovaxin for RR-MS. It is not sufficient, however, to support potential European clinical studies, if required, or the commercial launch of Tovaxin.
+We believe our current facility should have the capacity to support a Phase IIb trial in North America for the development of Tovaxin for SP-MS. It is not sufficient, however, to support potential European clinical trials, if required, or the commercial launch of Tovaxin.
 In this case, we would need to expand our manufacturing staff and facility, obtain a new facility or contract with corporate collaborators or other third parties to assist with future drug production and commercialization.